TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Internationalization/TranslationServer/Crowdin/Faq.rst

 ---------------------------------------------------------
 If you just have setup Crowdin and you ship translated xlf files within your extension, those will be shown as well as to be translated.

-You need to exlude those in your `.crowdin.yaml` configuration
+You need to exlude those in your `.crowdin.yaml` configuration which can be found in the extension root directory.

 .. code-block:: yaml